transmed/transmed.github.io/docs/jobs.markdown

 ## 26/09/2021

-Two new open positions on scientific python & java software developers at LCSB - University of Luxembourg.
+<i>Closed.</i>Two new open positions on scientific python & java software developers at LCSB - University of Luxembourg.
 Please do not hesitate to contact us if there are any queries:

 [Scientific Full-Stack Java Developer](http://emea3.mrted.ly/2ts8h)